Castleknock (civil parish): Ecclesiastical parishes

 Like all civil parishes, this civil parish is derived from, and co-extensive with a pre-existing ecclesiastical parish of the same name, as used in the Church of Ireland.
-Along with other civil parishes in Ireland, its use as a unit of the local administrative unit was gradually replaced by the creation of Electoral Divisions in the Local Government (Ireland) Act of 1898.
+Along with other civil parishes in Ireland, its use as a unit of the local administrative unit was gradually replaced by the creation of Electoral Divisions in the Local Government (Ireland) Act 1898.
 The parish formerly belonged to the priory of Malvern, in Worcestershire.
-In 1773, an Act of the Privy Council united the parish with the curacies of Clonsilla and Mulhuddart.
+In 1773, an act of the Privy Council united the parish with the curacies of Clonsilla and Mulhuddart.
 The living (of the ecclesiastical parish) was a vicarage in the Diocese of Dublin which was: "... endowed with a portion of the great tithes, and united to the prebend of Castleknock and the rectory of Clonsillagh and curacy of Mullahidart, with cure of souls: it is in the patronage of the Bishop."
 In 1837, the tithes amounted to £560.

 In the Church of Ireland, the Archdiocese of Dublin unites Castleknock and Mulhuddart in the "Grouped Parishes of Castleknock and Mulhuddart with Clonsilla".
 There are three extant church buildings that are still in use by the grouped parish: